robsheldon/sscaffold-css/README.md

 The [sscaffold-css.com](https://sscaffold-css.com/) home page is a demo and brief overview of the current release.

-Complete documentation is currently underway.
+Complete documentation is available at [doc.sscaffold-css.com](https://doc.sscaffold-css.com/).

 ## License